Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Proofs related to the minimization method

 \subsection{Justification for \eqref{def:specialcov}}

-In this subsection, we provide a proof for \eqref{def:specialcov}, that is, when there are two stratification factors each with two levels, i.e., $m = 2 \times 2$, $\bm{\Sigma}_\infty(\bm{p}_0)$ has a form given in \eqref{def:specialcov}, for a general probabilistic mass function $\bm{p}_0$ and function $g(\cdot)$ in Step 3 of the marginal design in Subsection \ref{subsec:designnotationsandprocedure}.
+In this subsection, we provide a proof for \eqref{def:specialcov}, that is, when there are two stratification factors each with two levels, i.e., $m = 2 \times 2$, $\bm{\Sigma}_\infty(\bm{p}_0)$ has a form given in \eqref{def:specialcov}, for a general probabilistic mass function $\bm{p}_0$ and function $g(\cdot)$ in Step 3 of the minimization method in Subsection \ref{subsec:designnotationsandprocedure}.

 When $m = 2 \times 2$, the strata in $\mathcal{Z}$ can be enumerated as $\bm{z}_1=(0,0),\bm{z}_2=(0,1),\bm{z}_3=(1,0),\bm{z}_4=(1,1)$.
-By \cite[Corollary 3.2(b)]{hu}, the marginal balances are bounded in probability, that is,
+By \citet[Corollary 3.2(b)]{hu}, the marginal balances are bounded in probability, that is,

 which implies that

 That is, $n^{-1/2}\bm{S}_n = n^{-1/2} \bm{S}_n(\bm{z}_1)(1,-1,-1,1)^\text{T} + o_{\bm{p}_0}(1)$, which completes the proof.